TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 6/1 Timothy 6.15.md

 ---

-which in its own times he shall show, who is the blessed and only Potentate, the King of kings, and Lord of lords;
+which in its own times he will show, who is the blessed and only Ruler, the King of kings, and Lord of lords;